Apple’s WWDC Announcements: What are the chances?

 Tough calls

-It would seem like an easy call to predict that many of the features Apple introduced in the past year—dual-camera support, the Touch Bar, Messages stickers and apps, that sort of thing.
-The thing is, sometimes Apple keeps moving new technology forward—and other times it walks away for a while.
-A good example is iPad multitasking, which was launched with iOS 9 and was unchanged in iOS 10—and might get some work in iOS 11, or might not.
-Predicting that last year’s introductions will be this improvements is a risky game.
+It would seem like an easy call to predict that many of the features Apple introduced in the past year—dual-camera support, the Touch Bar, Messages stickers and apps—will be improved.
+Sometimes Apple keeps moving new technology forward—and other times it walks away for a while.
+A good example is iPad multitasking, which was launched with iOS 9 and was unchanged in iOS 10, and might get some work in iOS 11, or might not.
+Predicting that last year’s introductions will be this year’s improvements is a risky game.

 I’ve seen predictions of new Apple input devices, most notably a Magic Keyboard with Touch Bar or Touch ID support.
 It sounds like a good idea to me, but there’s already so much hardware rumored for WWDC that it’s hard to see this as being a product Apple would devote keynote time to.